Leozhang0807/Cyclistic-Case-Study/README.md

 Before I clean data I take a peep dataset after I combine it.

 Observations
-  1. Below table shows all column name and their data types in the dataset
+  1. Below table shows all column name and their data types in the dataset.

      ![data_type](https://github.com/Leozhang0807/Cyclistic-Case-Study/assets/35789579/9c6b844c-8db6-4207-9233-6a147f17828c)

+  2. After checking each column, there have six columns containing the null value which are start_station_name, start_station_id, end_station_name, end_station_id, end_lat, and end_lng.